Family Handbook

 Classroom Cooking

-Cooking is part of each child’s education at CPE, combining a variety of skills in a fun and productive way.
-Each class prepares its own snack every day.
-Cooking techniques and the mathematics of cooking become more sophisticated as children move up through the grades.
+Cooking techniques and the mathematics of cooking become more complex as children move up through the grades.

 Each class uses recipes suitable for any allergies children in the classroom have.